 Tip #3

-3. Work the List: Check your list at least three times each week.
+Work the List: Check your list at least three times each week.
 I review mine on Sunday, check in on Tuesday, and again on Friday.
 This way I am ahead of the game – my goal.
-I’m a “cross off the list” kinda person, so I am diligent about what needs to be done, when, and check when done.
+I’m a “cross off the list” kinda of person, so I am diligent about what needs to be done when and check off when done.

 Tip #4